dwhiffing/fury/content/nato/us/air/ecm/body.md

 [**EC-130**](https://fas.org/man/dod-101/sys/ac/ec-130e.htm)

-This section will present two versions of the EC-130 Hercules one of them is a dedicated ECM aircraft, and the other a Battlespace management aircraft.
+This section presents two versions of the EC-130 Hercules one of them is a dedicated ECM aircraft, and the other a Battlespace management aircraft.

 [EC-130H Compass